 5. Academic Transcripts and Diplomas

 Obtaining an apostille stamp for academic transcripts and diplomas is crucial for multiple reasons.
 Firstly, it ensures that the documents are legalized for international use, making them valid in foreign countries.
+If your academic transcripts or diplomas are translated, the translated version may also require an apostille.
+The apostille process verifies the signatures on both the original and translated documents, ensuring their authenticity.
 Secondly, the apostille stamp serves as evidence of the authenticity of the transcripts and diplomas, protecting against potential fraud.
 Additionally, having an apostille stamp streamlines the process of document verification as it eliminates the need for further authentication by multiple authorities.
 Therefore, individuals looking to study abroad or apply for jobs internationally must obtain an apostille stamp for their academic transcripts and diplomas.

 Frequently Asked Questions